xsscx/macos-research/code/iOSOnMac/Readme.md

 # XNU Image Fuzzer | iOSOnMac | Interposing iOS Applications
 The Source can be run as either iOSOnMac OR Native iOS

-Last Modified: Thursday, 22 FEB 2024 at 1015 EST
+Last Modified: Thursday, 22 FEB 2024 at 1055 EST

 ## Based on XNU Image Fuzzer
 - https://github.com/xsscx/xnuimagefuzzer
+- Refactored for Fuzzing at Scale

 ### Target Audience
 - Security Research